ultravideo/uvgVenctester/README.md

 ### 1. SSH

-The tester clones source code from gitlab.tut.fi using SSH.
-Make sure you have an SSH key set up.
-Or use HTTPS for cloning.
+The tester clones source code from relevant git repositories using SSH or HTTPS.
+Make sure you have an SSH key set up, or use HTTPS for cloning.

 ### 2. Tester configuration